[Review] 2015 Bosky Optics Phantasmo Wooden Sunglasses

 Beyond the polarizing of the lens they also coat each lens with an anti-glare coating to even further reduce glare and increase contrast.
 I’ve been very impressed with how clear and sharp my vision has been on sunny days.
 I compared them against some of my other sunglasses I usually wear (Oakley, Tifosi) and I can tell a difference thanks to the polarization and anti-glare coating.

 If you’re looking for a casual pair of sunglasses for when you’re done riding, I think the Bosky’s are a great choice.
 I really like the styling of these sunglasses and the construction is top notch.
 Add in some really nice Carl Zeiss lenses and these sunglasses are the total package.
 I was impressed with how they fit my face and head along with the increased visual clarity I saw.
-I wouldn’t hesitate suggesting anyone purchasing a pair from Bosky.
+I wouldn’t hesitate suggesting anyone purchasing a pair from Bosky (affiliate link).
 Even if you don’t like them you can return them for free.

 How did Bosky get started?